-Focus on How Much Will You Spend in Retirement; Don’t Worry About How Much You Need
+Focus on How Much Will You Spend in Retirement

 Why is Worrying About How Much I Need to Save Misguided?

-So for those of us closer to retirement — or even already retired — it is probably a little too late to focus on how much we need to save.
-So what is the secret for us?
+For those of us closer to retirement–or even those who have already retired–it is probably a little too late to focus on how much we need to save.
+So what is the secret?

 The Secret for a Secure Retirement

-If we are nearing the big day, the best thing we can do to have a secure retirement is to plan for and control our future spending.
-Figure out how much will you spend in retirement and stick to that number.
+The best thing to focus on now, in order to guarantee a secure retirement, is to plan for and control our future spending.
+Figure out how much will you spend in retirement.
+Then, stick to that number.

 - If you save more, you are able to spend more.